erawls-neuro/NeuroFreq_public/docs/transforms/nf_wavelet/index.rst

 nf_wavelet
 ==========

 The discretized continuous wavelet transform (DCWT) adapts the CWT for use with discrete frequency vectors.
 The DCWT reduces the computational demands of CWT.
+We use DCWT calculated according to Cohen (2014).
 DCWT is calculated using

 .. code-block:: matlab